-The Council will not be responsible for loss of or damage to pupils' clothing and personal belongings including mobile phones and devices.
-Valuable items, including jewellery and unnecessarily expensive articles of clothing, should not be brought to school.
+The School and Council will not be responsible for loss of or damage to pupils' clothing and personal belongings including mobile phones and devices.
+There should be no mobile phones in school.
+P4 to P7 pupils will have the opportunity to bring their own device to school to aid their learning.
+However, Parents and pupils must agree and sign to the contents of our BYOD policy to show acceptance of the terms and conditions of the use of personal electronic devices in school before pupils are permitted to use their own device.
+Valuable items, including jewellery and unnecessarily expensive articles of clothing and toys should not be brought to school.